michaelloos/Portfolio/API Weather Forecast/readme.md

 # API Weather Forecast

 A simple Python program using openweathermap.org API to generate current weather conditions and forecast for a zip code or city.
+Users are prompted for a zip code or city.
+A query string is created and passed to request JSON data for current conditions and the 5 day/3 hour forecast in a user friendly display.

 ## How it works
 User enters a zip code or city.
 Entry is validated and converted into query string.